StructureFold2/NotToosubtilis/README.md

 with them in any capacity.
 For example, the transcript ILL.yoaE-BSU18570.14~2056:

     1. Was generated with Illumina Data
-    2. Contains the protein 'yoaE'
+    2. Contains the protein 'yoaE', identified as BSU18570
-    3. The protein is identified as BSU18570
+    3. The protein is
     4. The protein resides in bases 14~2056, anything before is 5'UTR, anything after is 3'UTR

+⋅⋅* Was generated with Illumina Data

 ### Usage